hrzn-experimentations/android_vendor_DeltaAddons/README.md

 # Notes
 - This vendor tree intended to use within LineageOS based ROMs that have the vanilla and GMS variant, if the ROM source includes microG or if you don't want to include any GMS packages, remove the respective vendor tree first.
-- The `Smartspacer` package will automatically included if you're building with my own [YAAP Launcher3 mod](https://github.com/hrzndelta/android_packages_apps_Launcher3). otherwise, you can use the build flag.
 - This vendor tree is also included some wallpapers and ringtones, all credits goes to the original creator.

 # Credits